canonical/kafka-operator/docs/tutorial/t-reassign-partitions.md

-This is part of the Charmed Kafka Tutorial.
-Please refer to the [overview page](/t/charmed-kafka-documentation-tutorial-overview/10571) for more information and the overview of the content.
+This is part of the Charmed Apache Kafka Tutorial.
+Please refer to the [overview page](/t/charmed-apache-kafka-documentation-tutorial-overview/10571) for more information and the overview of the content.

 ## Partition rebalancing and reassignment

-By default, when scaling-out a Kafka cluster, partitions allocated to the original brokers are not reallocated to make use of any new storage volumes and brokers, which can result in over-provisioning of resources.
+By default, when scaling-out a Apache Kafka cluster, partitions allocated to the original brokers are not reallocated to make use of any new storage volumes and brokers, which can result in over-provisioning of resources.
 The inverse is also true when scaling-in, which can result in under-replicated partitions at best, and permanent data loss at worst.

-To address this, we can make use of [LinkedIn's Cruise Control](https://github.com/linkedin/cruise-control), which is bundled as part of the Charmed Kafka [Snap](https://github.com/canonical/charmed-kafka-snap) and [rock](https://github.com/canonical/charmed-kafka-rock).
+To address this, we can make use of [LinkedIn's Cruise Control](https://github.com/linkedin/cruise-control), which is bundled as part of the Charmed Apache Kafka [Snap](https://github.com/canonical/charmed-kafka-snap) and [rock](https://github.com/canonical/charmed-kafka-rock).

 At a high level, Cruise Control is made up of the following five components:

-- **Workload Monitor** - responsible for the metrics collection from Kafka
+- **Workload Monitor** - responsible for the metrics collection from Apache Kafka
 - **Analyzer** - generates allocation proposals based on configured [Goals](https://github.com/linkedin/cruise-control?tab=readme-ov-file#goals)
 - **Anomaly Detector** - detects failures in brokers, disks, metrics or goals and (optionally) self-heals
 - **Webserver** - a REST API for user operations
-- **Executor** - issues re-allocation commands to Kafka
+- **Executor** - issues re-allocation commands to Apache Kafka

 ### Deploying partition balancer

-The Charmed Kafka charms have a configuration option `roles`, which takes a list of possible values.
+The Charmed Apache Kafka charm has a configuration option `roles`, which takes a list of possible values.
 Different roles can be configured to run on the same machine, or as separate Juju applications.

 The two necessary roles for cluster rebalancing are: